eye-division/jennyblyth/_gallery/alan-berman.md

-  In ancient Indian culture, food and drink for the Gods were contained in special vessels, that appeared full to brimming.
-The Sanskrit word for pot ‘kumbh’ translates literally as *body*, and has been used widely in Indian Art and Literature to mean woman, bounty, earth and plentitude.
-Where Bernard Leach spoke of ‘*the lip, the neck and the shoulder’*, Betty Blandino, Oxford potter, described the ideal pot as ‘*so full as to stretch the skin’.*  Hans Coper, Lucie Rie - referred to as *Godmother of Potting*, and Betty Blendino, have been Berman’s most treasured muses, and it is that feeling of plentitude that Berman seeks to achieve.
+  In ancient Indian culture, food and drink for the Gods were contained in special vessels, that appeared full to brimming.&nbsp; The Sanskrit word for pot ‘kumbh’ translates literally as *body*, and has been used widely in Indian Art and Literature to mean woman, bounty, earth and plentitude.
+Where Bernard Leach spoke of ‘*the lip, the neck and the shoulder’*, Betty Blandino, Oxford potter, described the ideal pot as ‘*so full as to stretch the skin’.&nbsp;* Hans Coper, Lucie Rie - referred to as *Godmother of Potting*, and Betty Blendino, have been Berman’s most treasured muses, and it is that feeling of plentitude that Berman seeks to achieve.&nbsp;

-  A highly respected award-winning architect, creating and extending buildings both contemporary and classical, Alan Berman is engaged with form, and life now happily affords the opportunity to explore further passions for planting trees and ceramics.
-In all three disciplines, form is at the heart of the matter.
-With a profound love for nature and the environment, AB says that ‘*nothing is quite as perfect as the design of a tree’*, and *Pots of Plenty* that he has been making without a wheel for thirty years, are by definition about both the inside as much as the outside.
-Form defines space, defines form…
+  A highly respected award-winning architect, creating and extending buildings both contemporary and classical, Alan Berman is engaged with form, and life now happily affords the opportunity to explore further passions for planting trees and ceramics.&nbsp; In all three disciplines, form is at the heart of the matter.&nbsp; With a profound love for nature and the environment, AB says that ‘*nothing is quite as perfect as the design of a tree’*, and *Pots of Plenty* that he has been making without a wheel for thirty years, are by definition about both the inside as much as the outside.&nbsp; Form defines space, defines form…

-  Working with stoneware clay that he rolls and coils is AB’s preferred practice, scraping inside and out to achieve a raw surface that gives both character and warmth.
-Dolomite glaze in shades of white or manganese dark brown are undecorated, so as not to detract from line and shape.
+  Working with stoneware clay that he rolls and coils is AB’s preferred practice, scraping inside and out to achieve a raw surface that gives both character and warmth.&nbsp; Dolomite glaze in shades of white or manganese dark brown are undecorated, so as not to detract from line and shape.
 His pots are asymmetrical, each unique.
 Unlike architecture where the ‘making’ of the building affords that one chance to get it right, potting can be repeated again and again in the quest for perfection.
 There are moments when architecture spills across into his ceramics, which is evident in Berman’s